-If your dog has started excessively tilting their head and rubbing their ear, it may be a yeast infection.
-Cocker Spaniels, Basset Hounds, Golden Retrievers, Labrador Retrievers, Poodles, and other floppy ear dogs tend to be prone to this condition.
+If your dog has started excessively tilting their head and rubbing their ears, it may be a yeast infection.
+Cocker Spaniels, Basset Hounds, Golden Retrievers, Labrador Retrievers, Poodles, and other floppy-ear dogs tend to be prone to this condition.
 Yeast infections can affect your dog’s skin, as well as their ears, causing discomfort, odor, discharge, and in some cases, loss of hearing.

 Fortunately, we’ve created a list of the best dog foods for reducing symptoms and avoiding future yeast infections.
 We’ve also supplied pros and cons lists for each brand, as well as a buyer’s guide to help you make a more informed purchase.

 A Quick Comparison of Our Favorites in 2023